qalle2/nes-util/README.md

 ```
 usage: nes_chr_encode.py [-h] [-p PALETTE PALETTE PALETTE PALETTE] input_file output_file

-Convert a PNG image into an NES CHR (graphics) data file.
+Convert an image file into an NES CHR (graphics) data file.

 positional arguments:
   input_file            The image file to read (e.g. PNG).
 The width must be 128 pixels.
 The height must be a multiple